 The Post-Baccalaureate Pre-Medical Studies Certificate program is a highly selective program designed for graduates who typically have non-science backgrounds and who seek admission into medical, dental, veterinary, and other health care professional schools.
-The program involves basic science courses, takes two full years to complete, requires application for admission through a special committee and carries Continuing Studies tuition.
+The program involves basic science courses, takes two full years to complete, requires application for admission through a special committee composed of members of the science faculty and carries Continuing Studies tuition.
 This program requires daytime attendance.
 Students are required to earn a minimum of a 3.30 GPA each semester.
 Upon completion, students will be eligible for a composite letter of recommendation to medical school.